 Rori Gallagher is known as the founder of the recently sold Cafe Ruckus and Austin Tea Room.
-After four years in business the time was right to sell the business and pursue the next adventure.
+After four years in business, the time was right to sell the business and pursue the next adventure.

 As a journalist, Rori has been a producer for NPR's On Point at WBUR in Boston and for The California Report at KQED in San Francisco.
 She was also an independent reporter, filing stories nationally for NPR, statewide for The California Report, and locally for public radio stations in the Bay Area.
 Rori's journalism work has been honored by the Journalism Center on Children and Families, the Syracuse Press Club, and the William Randolph Hearst Foundation.

+Rori is a board member of Anthropos Arts, a nonprofit providing music and mentorship to at-risk youth in Austin.
 She is also an active member of the Junior League of Austin, serving on the Researchers Committee.
 When not working or volunteering, Rori enjoys playing tennis, dance fitness, traveling and live music.

 She has an M.S. in Mass Communication from Boston University, and a B.A. in Broadcast Journalism from the S.I.
 Newhouse School of Public Communications at Syracuse University.